Context in Public Health for Underserved Communities: A Bayesian Approach to Online Restless Bandits: Related Work

 \section{Related Work}

-\paragraph{RL for RMABs} When the RMAB transition dynamics are \emph{known}, the Whittle index policy \citep{ogwhittle}, which pulls the top $B$ arms with the highest estimated future value if pulled (called the \emph{Whittle index}), asymptotically achieves the optimal time-averaged reward under certain conditions \citep{whittle_followup, wang2019opportunistic}.
+\paragraph{Online RL for RMABs} When the RMAB transition dynamics are \emph{known}, the Whittle index policy \citep{ogwhittle}, which pulls the top $B$ arms with the highest estimated future value if pulled (called the \emph{Whittle index}), asymptotically achieves the optimal time-averaged reward under certain conditions \citep{whittle_followup, wang2019opportunistic}.
 Since RMAB dynamics are \emph{unknown} in many applied settings, online RL approaches for RMABs generally use different learning techniques to quantify uncertainty on the transition probabilities\rev{, then apply a Whittle index policy, } for instance, by computing the Upper Confidence Bound (UCB) for each arm's state-action transitions \citep{ucw}, utilizing Thompson sampling \citep{jung2019regret, jung2019thompson, tswhittle} or Q-learning \cite{biswas2021, xiong2023finitetime}.
 However, to our knowledge, all existing approaches for online RL in RMABs learn each arm's state-action transitions \textit{individually}, without sharing information within or between arms (e.g., via contextual information).
-Furthermore, not only do they limit their asymptotic regret guarantees to simplified conditions as discussed above, but in addition, they usually only show empirical performance in relatively simple RMAB settings, such as when the number of arms~$N$ is small (usually $<100$) and the budget is high (usually $>30\%$ of $N$).
+Furthermore, not only are the asymptotic regret guarantees of these methods limited to simplified conditions as discussed above, but in addition, they usually only show empirical performance in relatively simple RMAB settings, such as when the number of arms~$N$ is small (usually $<100$) and the budget is high (usually $>30\%$ of $N$).
 ARMMAN and other real-world public health programs operate on a much larger scale, and we show in Section~\ref{sec:simulation_exp} that empirical performance in the aforementioned simple settings often does not translate to such realistic settings.

 \paragraph{Incorporating Contextual Information} Context is often present in bandit settings and can be highly informative \citep{hofmann2011contextual, boun2020survey}.
-While contextual information has been heavily explored in standard multi-armed bandits, e.g., \cite{auer2002using, langford2007contextbandit, chu2011contextual, li2020unifying}, there are no works, to our knowledge, which consider online RL for contextual RMABs.
+While contextual information has been heavily explored in standard multi-armed bandits, e.g., \cite{auer2002using, langford2007contextbandit, chu2011contextual, li2020unifying}, there are no works, to our knowledge, which consider context for online learning in RMABs.

 \paragraph{Allowing for Non-Stationarity in RMABs} While existing online RL methods for RMABs assume stationary transition dynamics \citep{biswas2021, gafni2022restless, ucw}, this assumption may not well approximate real-world settings \citep{mate, verma2023restless} and there is limited evidence to suggest that existing approaches are robust to non-stationarity \citep{biswas2021}.
 Though non-stationarity in RMABs has been explored for RMABs with known transition dynamics \citep{zayas2019asymptotically, indexnotenough, zhang2022near}, such solutions generally rely on solving a linear program directly using the true transition dynamics.
 It is unclear how such results could be extended to online RL settings where the algorithm must learn the transition dynamics and determine a good policy simultaneously.